LNA-DEV/Photo/content/animals/index.md

       tags: [photo, bee, insect, wings, pollinator, nature, wildlife, macro]
       alt: A bee in flight with its wings blurred in motion, captured in a natural setting.

-  - src: Bee from the front.JPG
+  - src: Bee-from-the-front.JPG
     params:
       tags: [photo, bee, front view, insect, face, pollinator, wildlife, macro]
       alt: Frontal view of a bee showcasing its face and antennae with a clear focus.

-  - src: Bee on white flowers.JPG
+  - src: Bee-on-white-flowers.JPG
     params:
       tags: [photo, bee, white flowers, pollination, nature, insect, bloom, spring]
       alt: A bee collecting nectar from white flowers, with a soft-focus background.

-  - src: Blackbird an the fence.JPG
+  - src: Blackbird-an-the-fence.JPG
     params:
       tags: [photo, blackbird, bird, fence, perched, wildlife, nature, outdoor]
       alt: A blackbird perched confidently on a fence, with a clear sky in the background.

-  - src: Bumblebee on the flowers.JPG
+  - src: Bumblebee-on-the-flowers.JPG
     params:
       tags: [photo, bumblebee, flowers, pollination, insect, nature, garden, colorful]
       alt: A bumblebee busily pollinating vibrant flowers in a garden.